mtlynch/mtlynch.io/content/posts/logpaste/index.md

 ## Using LogPaste in production

-I run a business called [TinyPilot](https://tinypilotkvm.com).
-I develop and sell open source KVM over IP devices that let users control their servers remotely.
+I'm using LogPaste in production for [TinyPilot](https://tinypilotkvm.com), my open source KVM over IP device.
+Because users run my software on devices they own, LogPaste provides a convenient way for them to share their logs with me.
 LogPaste has been handling all of TinyPilot's debug logs for the past few months, and it's worked well.

 {{<video src="tinypilot-shareable-log.mp4" caption="TinyPilot uses LogPaste to let users generate URLs for their debug logs.">}}